Evidence Level

 45 active RA patients.
 8-week intervention.

 Curcumin alone produced ACR-20 response superior to diclofenac alone (greater proportion achieving response) and combination.
 Generally well-tolerated.
 Note: small pilot trial, single Indian center; needs larger replication.
-Provides preliminary support for curcumin in RA, but should NOT replace established DMARDs (methotrexate, biologics).
+Provides preliminary support for curcumin in RA, but should not replace established DMARDs (methotrexate, biologics).

 5